 Parameter Mandatory or Optional Description -d NAME ordeployment NAME Optional Name of the deployment to use.
-If you do not enter a value, the default deployment is used.
+If you do not enter a value, the current deployment is used by default. verbose Optional Displays output in verbose mode.

 You can run viocli epops -h or viocli epops -help to display the parameters for the command.
 You can also use the -h or --help option on any action to display parameters for the action.
 For example, viocli epops install -h will show parameters for the install action.